atsukotominaga/website/source/cv/index.md

 ---

 ## RESEARCH INTEREST
-My research interests are in the field of interpersonal actions and decision-making in social contexts.
-Specifically, I am investigating the role of joint action between experts and novices in musical skill transmission.
-The current experiment is focusing on how pianists modulate their sound for teaching purposes.
+My research interests are in the field of cultural transmission and social learning.
+I am investigating how learning from/with others has contributed to delivering cultural knowledge and skills to younger generations.
+I use an experimental method adapted from Cognitive Psychology and focus on the interaction between experts and novices in musical skill acquisition.
+I am currently working on how expert pianists modulate their performance to teach musical expressive techniques and how such modulations could be beneficial to novice learners.

 ## EDUCATION
 09/2017 – Present